fhrbek/wpl-staging/README.md

 On RedHat:

-Set timezone on an AWS instance (an example for Prague):
+Install software and set timezone (an example for Prague):

 ```
 yum install puppet